 In this unit students will study the various influences on health and human development, across the life-span.
-Topics that are covered include the dimensions and determinants of health, human development, health measures and strategies, and the National Health Priority Areas.
+Topics that are covered include the dimensions and factors of health, human development, health measures and strategies, and the major health issues that affect Australians.
 This is an appropriate introduction to VCE Health and Human Development.
 Please note there is no practical component to this elective.